 Dr. Elena Pyetrov’s father vanished in space 18 years ago while searching for extraterrestrial life.
-As a determined aerospace engineer, Elena finally gets her mission to search for answers and to continue her father’s exploration.
+As a determined aerospace engineer, Elena finally gets her mission to hunt for answers and to continue his exploration.
 Her ship is pulled off course and crashes.

 For thousands of years, aliens peacefully watched Earth.
-Now, the alien Knoonk have lost their civil war around a distant star and captured the nearby research station to hide and regroup.
-They present themselves as persecuted pilgrims needing a new home and plan to possess and colonize Earth.
-Unable to live in Earth’s toxic environment, the Knoonk kidnap humans and use genetic engineering to adapt the Knoonk to Earth.
+Now, the alien Knoonk lose their civil war around a distant star and capture a nearby alien research station to hide and regroup.
+They come as persecuted pilgrims needing a new home and seek to colonize Earth, but they can’t live in Earth’s atmosphere.

 Review Highlight 1: